On the estimation of extreme directional multivariate quantiles: Application to financial real data set

 Thus, the region above the surface in Figure \ref{fig:yihe} accumulates an approximated probability of $1/10000$ in its global analysis.
 However, the directional approach concentrates the $\alpha-$level of probability in the set $\{\mathbf{x}\in\mathbb{R}^{d}:\mathbb{P}(\mathfrak{C}_{\mathbf{x}}^{-\mathbf{u}})\geq 1-\alpha\}$, where $\mathbf{u}$ can incorporate some manager preferences.
 Then, the QR oriented orthant in Definition \ref{def:orthantQR} can provide an analog rule to identify directional outliers in a similar way as in \cite{yihe}.
 A naive proposal is to consider the fact that the QR oriented orthant in direction $\mathbf{u}$ divides the $\mathbb{R}^{d}$ space in $2^{d}$ \textit{``disjoint parts''} which leads to the value of $\alpha = 8/10000 = 1/1250$.

 For instance, if the criteria of analysis is the portfolio weights of investment and considering $\alpha = 1/1250$, two examples can be chosen to highlight differences: 1) the naive diversification of the portfolio, i.e., $\mathbf{u} = \mathbf{e}$ and 2) an investment with large participation in the U.S. market, regular in the U.K. market and small in the Japanese market: $\mathbf{u} = (0.6,0.35,0.05)$.
 The directional analysis is carried out over the filtered losses, i.e., the negative of the \textit{innovations}.
-As in \cite{yihe}, the filtered losses can be fitted by a multivariate $t-$Student distribution, which allows us to perform the directional approach in twofold: \begin{enumerate}[1)] \item A semi-parametric method; that is, the estimation of the parameters of the $t-$model for the \textit{negative innovations} and the calculation of the theoretical directional iso-surfaces for this model by using the tools presented in Section \ref{sec:tExample}. \item Our full non-parametric method presented in Section \ref{sec:inference}. \end{enumerate}
+As in \cite{yihe}, the filtered losses can be fitted by a multivariate $t-$Student distribution, which allows us to perform the directional approach in twofold: \begin{enumerate}[1)] \item A semi-parametric method; that is, the estimation of the parameters of the $t-$model for the \textit{negative innovations} and the calculation of the theoretical directional iso-surfaces for this model by using tools presented in Section \ref{sec:tExample}. \item Our full non-parametric method presented in Section \ref{sec:inference}, considering the fact that \cite{yihe} previously tested the multivariate regular variation condition on this data-set by the method in \cite{einmahl-krajina}. \end{enumerate}

 In Figure \ref{fig:resultsEvenInv} we focus in the classical direction $\mathbf{e}$.
 One can see that the big U.S. loss is not identified here as an outlier point because it is not contained in the critical region.
 This suggests a leverage effect that cannot be underestimated for this particular investment.
 Conversely, Figure \ref{fig:resultsOddInv} shows that the so called big U.S. loss is indeed above the critical layer for the investment weights $\mathbf{u} = (0.6,0.35,0.05)$.
 This leads to a similar interpretation of outlier to the one provided by \cite{yihe}.